wp-plugins/yith-woocommerce-ajax-search/README.txt

 YITH WooCommerce Ajax Search will add a new tab called "Ajax Search" in "YIT Plugins" menu item.
 There, you will find all Yithemes plugins with quick access to plugin setting page.

 == Suggestions ==
-If you have any suggestions concerning how to improve YITH Woocommerce Request A Quote, you can [write to us](mailto:plugins@yithemes.com "Your Inspiration Themes"), so that we can improve YITH Woocommerce Request A Quote.
+If you have any suggestions concerning how to improve YITH WooCommerce Ajax Search, you can [write to us](mailto:plugins@yithemes.com "Your Inspiration Themes"), so that we can improve YITH WooCommerce Ajax Search.

 == Translators ==